 You distinguished between noise (fan, ambient sounds) and relevant information (phone, friend and roommate).
 With your eyes closed, you located your phone and your roommate.
 In addition, you recognized what or who was producing each sound.

-This is what I would like that a service robot be able to do, such as the one from the Golem Group of which I'm a member.
+This is what I would like that a service robot be able to do, such as the one from the Golem Group with which I collaborate.
 I am designing an audio module to simulate the act of human listening.
 This is also known as Auditory Scene Analysis, which is a generalization of the project Robot Audition.

 There is a postgraduate level course I give in the UNAM about this topic, information of which can be found here (only available in Spanish).
 I can also supervize various projects at different academic levels, information of which can be found here.